robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 With the configuration reestablished we will focus on alerts and automated remediation should the attacker try again.
 In Module 1 we put some of this in place.
 This is where the CloudWatch alerts tied to Lambda functions come into play.

-After you have remediated all incident and further hardened your environment, you can proceed to the next module: **[Module 4 - Review and Discussion](../docs/04-review-and-discussion.md)**.
+After you have remediated the incident and further hardened your environment, you can proceed to the next module: **[Module 4 - Review and Discussion](../docs/04-review-and-discussion.md)**.